 - Cool yourself down and drink plenty of water.

 - Keep your environment cool and place a thermometer in your main living room and bedroom to keep a check on the temperature.

-- Look out for others, especially isolated, elderly, ill or very young people, and make sure they are able to keep cool.
+- Look out for others, especially isolated, elderly, ill, very young people and your pets, and make sure they are able to keep cool.

 - Sign up for severe weather alerts

 - Protect your business - How to prepare a business continuity plan to help in the event of extreme weather.

 - Heatwave: be prepared - NHS Choices

 - Met Office: Heat-health watch - Available 1 June-15 September.